allemanfredi/personal-website/src/content/jobs/Deloitte/index.md

 ---

 - Design and development of Blockchain-based Proof Of Concept with MERN stack and Solidity for Smart Contract Development
-- Implemented the front-end of Intesa San Paolo's Human Resources platform with Angular 6
+- Implemented the front-end of a large bank in Italy for the human resources department with Angular6